 The executive responsibilities for investment management have been delegated to the Company's Alternative Investment Fund Manager ('AIFM'), Baillie Gifford & Co Limited, and in the context of a Board comprising entirely non-executive Directors, there is no chief executive officer.
-Mr WJ Ducas is the Senior Independent Director.
+Ms H James replaced Mr WJ Ducas as the Senior Independent Director, following his retirement on 30 June 2021.

 The Directors believe that the Board has a balance of skills and experience which enable it to provide effective strategic leadership and proper governance of the Company.
-Information about the Directors, including their relevant experience, can be found on pages 23 and 24.
+Information about the Directors, including their relevant experience, can be found on pages 25 and 26.

 There is an agreed procedure for Directors to seek independent professional advice if necessary at the Company's expense.
-No such advice was sought in the year to 31 October 2020 or 31 October 2019.
+No such advice was sought in the year to 31 October 2021 or 31 October 2020.